 The UK, Germany, France, and the Netherlands are the dominant figures in the data center country markets, with the four nations providing around 71 percent of the total data center space across the 15 largest Europe markets.

 The highest average data center pricing in Europe is to be found in Switzerland, closely followed by the UK and Ireland, while the lowest average pricing is in Poland, the Czech Republic, and Italy.

 In terms of the situation in the UK, average pricing varies considerably from region-to-region (as much as 40 percent), with around 12 major clusters including the London M25 area, Slough, Cardiff, Woking, Reading, Manchester, Leeds, and Newcastle.

 Obviously, the London and Slough areas come with the highest price tags in the UK, while Cardiff, Manchester, and Newcastle are the cheapest.

-Growth in new data centre space has noticeably slowed from recent years, however Virtus, CyrusOne, and Equinix (Slough) have all announced their intentions to introduce more data centre space, while e-shelter has announced that it is to build a new data centre campus in East London.
+Growth in new data center space has noticeably slowed from recent years, however Virtus, CyrusOne, and Equinix (Slough) have all announced their intentions to introduce more data center space, while e-shelter has announced that it is to build a new data center campus in East London.

-According to datacentrepricing.com, another reason for the slowing of growth in the UK is that new data centre build-outs in the London area are dependent on converting brown-field sites.
-Examples of this include Virtus converting former distribution warehouses into data centres, and e-shelter's plans to build a new campus data centre on a former Aventis chemical plant.
+According to data centerpricing.com, another reason for the slowing of growth in the UK is that new data center build-outs in the London area are dependent on converting brown-field sites.
+Examples of this include Virtus converting former distribution warehouses into data centers, and e-shelter's plans to build a new campus data center on a former Aventis chemical plant.

-While London & the Inner M25 area still has the largest concentration of data centres, Slough is nipping on its heels with the fastest growth rate of all the clusters in the UK.
+While London - the Inner M25 area still has the largest concentration of data centers, Slough is nipping on its heels with the fastest growth rate of all the clusters in the UK.